peonmodel/GamesRoom/README.md

 - ~~refactor schema due to DDP MergeBox limitations~~ https://github.com/meteor/meteor/issues/998
 - ~~change team when clues run out, pass turn~~
 - ~~cluegiver cannot pass turn~~
+- (unsure whats wrong, doesnt occur all the time) fix subscription cluegiver not available, not reactive when game is just started, but fine if role is changed

 ### Chat
 - react ui component for chat, some sort of